nikoskal/samant/Installation.md

 	$ mkdir /root/.omf/trusted_roots
 	$ cp root.pem /root/.omf/trusted_roots

-Now we have to create the certificate used by am_server and copy it to the coresponding directory.
+Now we have to create the certificate used by am_server and copy it to the corresponding directory.
 Please notice that we are using the root certificate, we have just created, in --root argument.

 	$ omf_cert.rb -o am.pem --geni_uri URI:urn:publicid:IDN+omf:netmode+user+am --email am@netmode.ntua.gr --resource-id xmpp://10.0.0.200@omf:netmode --resource-type am_controller --root root.pem --duration 50000000 create_resource
 	$ cp am.pem /root/.omf/